WhaleConnect/whaleconnect/docs/building.md

 > [!NOTE]
 > You should set all of your desired options in one config command.
 An invocation overwrites previously set configuration options.

-When configuring for the first time, xmake will ask you to install libraries needed by NST.
+When configuring for the first time, xmake will ask you to install libraries needed by WhaleConnect.
 Enter `y` to continue and install them.

 If you are using the xmake VSCode extension, these arguments can be saved in the `xmake.additionalConfigArguments` setting.